k21971/EvilHack/doc/evilhack-changelog.md

   to a mind flayer's psychic blast
 - Nurses will not heal the player if they are Draugr or poly'd into an undead monster
+- Draugr, undead monsters are immune to lycanthropy